seqeralabs/tower-cli/USAGE.md

     https://tower.nf/user/abhinav/watch/2XDXxX0vCX8xhx
 ```

-### Launching any Pipeline
+### Launching any pipeline

-It is also possible to directly launch Pipelines that have not been explicitly added to the Launchpad in a Tower Workspace by using the full Pipeline repository URL:
+Platform CLI can directly launch pipelines that have not been explicitly added to the Launchpad in a platform workspace by using the full pipeline repository URL:

 ```console
 $ tw launch https://github.com/nf-core/rnaseq --params-file=./custom_rnaseq_params.yaml --compute-env=my_aws_ce --revision 3.8.1 --profile=test,docker